 Learn how to unlock untapped potential by connecting the dots in forecasting

-How do we get to a realistic demand forecast?
+How do we get to accurate forecasting?
 The truth is simple: Our forecast should be a reflection of the plans we develop and the assumptions we make on our demand drivers.
 In reality, creating a plan is one thing, while making a demand-driver-based forecast is another thing.